norm/bash-composition/share/bash-composition/usage.markdown

     them futher, and if other software adds anything you should move it into its own separate file as detailed below.

+*   `~/etc/bash/defaults/*`

+    Default settings provided by bash-composition.
+You can override these by adding files to the the `~/etc/bash/rc` directory.

 *   `~/etc/bash/functions/*`

     Functions provided by bash-composition.
 If you find yourself extending